eibrahimarisoy/tasty_dishes/README.md

 - Anonymous people can only search and look into recipes.

 # Recipe Features
-- Name, Difficulty, Image, Description and Ingredients that may be expanded.
+- Recipe model has Name, Difficulty, Image, Description and Ingredients that may be expanded.

 # Installation
 ```sh